aminul91/linktutor_restapi/README.md

 # REST API Operations

 GET operation is public and anyone can access .
 For POST operation you need username and password.
 Please Contact sumon2907@gmail.com for credentials

+# Database
+Postgresql Database is used as database for the API